Continuum of Care – Preparation Begins Early

-As soon as your loved one agrees to treatment, we meet with you and your intervention team will meet soon after the person of concern has entered treatment.
-The meeting will include everyone involved with the intervention.
+As soon as your loved one agrees to treatment, we meet with you and your family.
 The purpose will be to gain each person’s perspective on the meeting and assess each person’s reactions to the outcome.
-Your Whole Families intervention team will field your questions and concerns about the recovery process and post-treatment support for both the person of concern and the whole family.
+Your Whole Families intervention team will field your questions and concerns about the recovery process and post-treatment support for your whole family.

 Whatever the treatment scenario, re-entry into daily living without drugs, alcohol or disordered eating requires significant adjustment for everyone, particularly during the first 90 days.

-Whole Families Intervention Services Holistic offers recovery coaching for both the whole family and the person of concern.
-We are here to guide and support each one in navigating this transition.
+Whole Families Intervention & Services offers holistic recovery coaching for the whole family.
+We are here to guide and support each member in navigating this transition.
 Our primary purpose is to initiate and bolster long-term recovery.
 Importantly, our aim is to boost your family’s health and wellbeing.

 Helping the Family to Love Differently